Published: June 11, 2019

 a.
 Lower your balance.
 You may keep your EUR Bank Account balance below €100,000, or as close to it as possible.
 Only the euros above €100,000 will incur an interest charge, e.g. on a €150,000 balance, interest is charged on €50,000

 b.
 Convert your excess funds.
-In the coming weeks, we will offer a limited-time Time Deposit paying 1% p.a. on new USD funds, and converting your euros would be considered “new funds”.
+You may convert your excess euros to any other currency.
+If you convert to USD, we will soon offer a Time Deposit paying 1% per annum on new USD funds, and converting your euros would be considered “new funds”.
 An official product announcement will be sent shortly.

 Thank you for your understanding.
 We are continuously monitoring interest rates applied by the central banks, and if the negative interest rate environment changes, we aim to adjust our interest charges accordingly.